abhishekgargx/BottomNavigationAndroid/README.md

 # Tip:
 - clone this project first and then read whole implementation and working of code, complie in on your mobile then use it in your project.
+- i put some styles of bottom navigation you can further configure it as per needs and can apply directly to bottom navigation element using property `style=@style/bottomNavigation`.